 Customer Satisfaction

 Nationwide's term life insurance receives strong satisfaction ratings, with the company ranking 5th out of 21 companies in J.D.
 Power's 2024 U.S. Life Insurance Study for overall customer satisfaction.
-Their online Life Essentials no-exam term product earns particular praise, with reviews highlighting the "easy to apply" process and appreciation that "no doctor's visit was needed" to get coverage.
-Customers specifically mention the "straightforward, simple process" and "quick and easy" online application that can be completed "from the comfort of your home".
+Its online Life Essentials no-exam term product earns particular praise, with reviews highlighting the "easy to apply" process and appreciation that "no doctor's visit was needed" to get coverage.
+Customers specifically mention the "straightforward, simple process" and "quick and easy" online application that can be completed “from the comfort of your home.”
 Nationwide's customer complaint ratio is 0.372, significantly below the industry benchmark of 1.00, indicating fewer complaints than expected for a company of its size.

 Ideal Buyers for Nationwide Life Insurance